Halloween Memories: Trick-or-Treating, Life Lessons & Safety

 As I got older, Halloween became about fun house parties and other events.
 I’ve been to quite a few parties over the years, mostly fun.
 One of my favorites was a house party with a great group of people.
 We had a falling out the second year because one of my friends was coming, and he was wearing the same costume as someone in the house.
-The host was really angry and lost his shit over it.
-After some exchanged words, and the fact that I couldn’t understand why he was acting that way, we decided to go elsewhere and we haven’t really spoken since then.
-It’s unfortunate because we had a blast, but this dude was tripping out about a non-issue, and you know I’m not one to stay quiet about nonsense.
+The host got really upset over it.
+After some exchanged words, and the fact that I couldn’t understand why he was acting that way, we decided to go elsewhere, and we haven’t really spoken since then.
+It’s unfortunate because we had a blast, but this guy was making a big deal out of something minor, and you know I’m not one to stay quiet about nonsense.
 So we butted heads, such is life.

-In any case, one year, the block looked solitary so we got creative and went in to hit one of the stores there.
-The store wasn’t in the corner, so we had to walk in about halfway into it.
-Well, these scumbags were hiding waiting for us.
-As soon as we got our candy and came out, they came after us.
-That day I had my mask stolen, as well as my hard earned candy collection.
-I also ended up with a lump on my head, thought I tried to fight back, these guys were battle hardened and made quick work of my sad efforts to fight them off.
-Where I come from, the scumbags don’t believe in hard work or effort, they believe in taking what they want from those who are weaker.
-This night, I was weaker.
+One year, the block looked quiet, so we got creative and went into one of the stores there.
+The store wasn’t right on the corner, so we had to walk in about halfway.
+Well, there were a few people hiding and waiting.
+As soon as we got our candy and came out, they approached us.
+That day I had my mask stolen, as well as my candy.
+I also ended up with a lump on my head.
+I tried to fight back, but they were tough and made quick work of me.
+Where I come from, some people take what they want from those who are weaker.
+That night, I was the weaker one.

-I’d enjoy going to a Halloween party, or even a themed Zumba class, but since I didn’t know Halloween fell on Wednesday, I didn’t market or promote that.
+I’d enjoy going to a Halloween party or even a themed Zumba class, but since I didn’t realize Halloween fell on a Wednesday, I didn’t market or promote that.
 I’m still considering wearing my tutu tonight, but we’ll see what happens.

 Be the first to comment